joffrey-bion/seven-wonders/doc/decisions_history.md

 quickest start as far as the backend was concerned.

 - [STOMP](https://en.wikipedia.org/wiki/Streaming_Text_Oriented_Messaging_Protocol): coming with Spring official
-support, it was quite natural to use STOMP over Websockets as a subprotocol.
-It allows for an easier management of the payload and provide some sort of standard for the Publish/Subscribe mechanism.
+support, it was quite natural to use STOMP over WebSockets as a subprotocol when setting up Spring Boot WebSocket.
+It allows for an easy management of the payload and provides some sort of standard for the publish/subscribe mechanism.